 1. No Required Fundraiser Startup Costs

-- Direct Sale Fundraising
+- Direct Sale

-- Catalog Fundraisers
+- Virtual Fundraisers

 Direct sale fundraisers, also called ‘point of sale’ fundraising, involves ordering and shipping the product to the school before it’s paid for.
-Products are then distributed to the students who show the them to potential customers.
+Products are then distributed to the students who show them to potential customers.
 Most schools can initiate the process by submitting a purchase order to the company.
 Some examples that we carry are candy bar fundraiser and popcorn fundraiser products, as well as beef jerky, lollipops and discount cards, just to name a few.